relsqui/awkward_polaroid/README.md

 git clone https://github.com/MtnViewJohn/context-free.git CF3
 ```

-Once that's there, you can use `./makephotos.sh` to fill the polaroids/ directory with pictures.
-(It defaults to 999 at a time, which might take a minute; you can edit that file and make the maximum number smaller, or the starting number higher.)
+Once that's there, use `./makephotos.sh` to fill the polaroids/ directory with pictures.
+(It defaults to 999 at a time, which might take a minute; you can edit that file to change the quantity or start at a later number.)

 Create a Twitter account for the bot, add a phone number to it, and [create an app](https://apps.twitter.com/) from that account.
 This will get you a consumer key and secret for OAUTH.
 Authenticate with the app to get your personal access token and secret.
 Add all those values to `example-secrets.py` and rename it to `secrets.py`.